sAjibuu/Upload_Bypass/README.md

    -a , --allowed

-     Provide allowed extensions to be uploaded, for example: php,asp,jsp,perl
+     Provide allowed extensions to be uploaded, for example: jpeg,png

   -H , --header